Aakash-Thakre/two-tier-app-deployment/README.md

    CREATE TABLE messages (
     id INT AUTO_INCREMENT PRIMARY KEY,
     message TEXT);

    ```

+Before the deployment of the flask-app run kubectl get svc and copy the mysql cluster IP and paste in the flask-app-chart/values.yaml env varibale MYSQL_HOST so there is no crashback error`

 4. **Install flask-app-chart**
    ```bash
    helm install flask-app ./flask-app-chart
    ```

 4. Results
    ``` bash
    kubectl get all